Index style finger release hooked on d-loop.

 Carter Evolution Plus resistance style archery release.

-There are many versions of archery release aids, but the four most common types are: wrist strap index finger release, handheld thumb trigger release, handheld hinge release and the handheld resistance/tension type release.
-The features and best use of each release vary and there is a ton to consider when choosing an archery release aid.
-In this article, we will spend some time talking about the pros, cons, and scenarios for when you might use one over another.
+The features and best use of each archery release vary, and there is a ton to consider when choosing an archery release aid.
+In this article, we will spend some time talking about the pros, cons, and scenarios for when you might use one over another, especially when it comes to bowhunting.

 The most popular release aid among bowhunters is the wrist strap index finger style.
 A major advantage of this type of release is that it’s familiar to most hunters.
 Most people begin hunting with a rifle where a trigger is pulled or squeezed to activate the shot.
 An index finger archery release is similar in that it has a trigger that has to be pulled to fire the arrow.
 It gives the archer the ability to control the shot precisely.
 Its commonly called “command shooting,” meaning that the archer commands the trigger, pulling it when the pin sight sits exactly on the spot where they want the arrow to hit.
 This can be a real advantage in a hunting situation where an animal is moving through timber and you need to pick your spot and fire an arrow at an exact moment or when a breeze is blowing and you need to execute a shot when your pin is precisely in the location you need it to be.